 The residential system provides an environment conducive to personal development and academic achievement.
 The achievement of both goals relies greatly on individual initiative and responsibility, as well as on effective student governance in the residences.
 Students work with the professional staff in the offices of Residential Life and Dining to support and create conditions that enhance student learning and personal development.

-Faculty families chosen for their understanding of and interest in students live in each of the Institute residence halls.
+Faculty families chosen for their understanding of and interest in students live in each of the Institute residence halls as housemasters.
 They are not charged with formal academic or operational responsibilities; instead, they welcome informal associations with their residents.
-Area directors reside in many of our undergraduate residences as a support person for the students.
+Area directors reside in most of our undergraduate residences as a support person for the students.
 They are charged with programmatic responsibilities and are on call for any concerns in the evenings and weekends.
 In all of the Institute residence halls, graduate resident tutors support the faculty residents in providing personal assistance to undergraduates.

 With the exception of the all-female McCormick Hall, Institute residence halls have coeducational living facilities.
 Most of the coed residence halls also have single-gender living areas.
 Although first-year students are not guaranteed an assignment to a particular residence hall or single-gender area, every effort is made to assign students to one of their top choices.